Built by a working author, for working authors

 Queue, then come back

-Once a translation job starts, it keeps running on the Project Arachne server.
+Once a translation job starts, it keeps running on the Arachne server.
 Closing the laptop does not stop the job.
 Revoking the provider key is the emergency brake.

 Pay per book, not per language